-Ultrasound is a useful procedure for monitoring the baby's development in the uterus.
-Ultrasound uses inaudible sound waves to produce a two-dimensional image of the baby while inside the mother's uterus.
-The sound waves bounce off solid structures in the body and are transformed into an image on a monitor screen.
+Ultrasound can be used anytime during pregnancy from the fifth week until delivery.
+It uses inaudible sound waves to "see" the baby inside the uterus.
+These sound waves bounce off solid structures in the body and are transformed into an image on a screen.